 - suddenly calling that person in the middle of the night

 - clinging on to that person and refusing to let go

 - making threats to harm or kill yourself if that person ever leaves you

 You may feel others are smothering, controlling or crowding you.
 This can provoke intense fear and anger.
 You may then respond by acting in ways to make people go away.
 This might involve you withdrawing, rejecting them or using verbal abuse.

-These two patterns may result in an unstable "love-hate" relationship with certain people.
+These 2 patterns may result in an unstable 'love-hate' relationship with certain people.

-You may seem to be stuck with a very rigid "black-white" view of relationships.
+You may seem to be stuck with a very rigid view of relationships.
 Either a relationship is perfect and that person is wonderful.
 Or the relationship is doomed and that person is terrible.
-People with BPD seem unable to accept any sort of "grey area" in their personal lives and relationships.
+People with BPD often view their relationships with others in black-and-white terms.

 Emotional relationships can involve 'go away' and 'please don't go' states of mind.
 This is confusing for you and your partners.
 It can often lead to break-ups.

 Content supplied by the NHS and adapted for Ireland by the HSE